 Again, who said that you need to spend a fortune to have a gondola ride?
 With only 2 euros you can have a 5 minutes ride at one of the traghetto stops.
 Find out where they are and how to get one on our previous blog post.

 Believe it or not, Venice is not the most wifi-friendly city in the world, therefore find a good internet connection it could be difficult.
 Fortunately we compiled for you a guide of where to find wifi spots in Venice!

-Not only Prontopia, but many other apps for your smartphone could help you tremendously during your trip here.
+Prontopia is a great way to get around the city, but there are many other apps for your smartphone that could help you tremendously during your trip here.
 From CheBateo to get the right times of the water busses, till KiShare, an app that will help you to cut the costs of your water taxi or gondola ride, there are plenty to use.
 We have listed all in one spot, here.

 If you think this are too many information for you all in once, we suggest you to download our Venice Local Travel Guide: an all-in of info and tips, coming directly from our locals, that will help you navigate tremendously in Venice.
 Download it here.